-For purposes of this policy, the term websites refer to the collection of pages that Miller Tree Service makes available online through the World Wide Web for purposes of conducting official business.
+For purposes of this policy, the term websites refer to the collection of pages that Miller Tree Service whose business includes tree removal, tree trimming, stump grinding, and other tree related services makes available online through the World Wide Web for purposes of conducting official business.
 This policy does not apply to unofficial websites published by an employee or by an organization not sponsored or controlled by Miller Tree Service.

 WEB ACCESSIBILITY POLICY